blackskunk/Data_Analyst_Training/Course "Data Management and Visualization"/week2/Excercise.md

 ## Dataset

-I have the option of using one of the five public datasets provided in the course (or my own).
+I had the option of using one of the five public datasets provided in the course (or my own).
 After careful consideration, I opted for the Mars craters dataset.
 This particular dataset refers to a 2011 study of craters on Mars authored by Stuart James Robbins of the University of Colorado, Boulder.

 ## Research question